 A Tree that means many things to many people

-The concept or perception that a symbol must only have one meaning to all people is nonsensical.
+The concept, or perception, that a symbol must only have one meaning to all people is nonsensical.
 However, this phenomenon is very common.
 Take the modern Christmas tree for example.
-A Christmas tree is simply any variety of evergreen tree that is cut and placed in the home during the winter holidays.
+A Christmas tree is simply any variety of evergreen tree, that is cut and placed in the home during the winter holidays.
 Or is it?
 Some argue it is a symbol of Christianity.
 Others argue it is a symbol of heathen pagans.
 Some say the evergreen tree violates basic constitutional principles.
-In reality, the evergreen or Christmas tree represents many things to many people and its history in our culture is as long and varied as the modern arguments about its purpose.<--break!-->
+In reality, the evergreen or Christmas tree represents many things to many people, and its history in our culture is as long and varied as the modern arguments about its purpose.

-According to Murray, the tradition of the Christmas tree originated with the Druids who used the holly and mistletoe as symbols of eternal life.
-The Druid practice of bring greenery into the home was expanded on by the Germans and Scandanavians who began the practice of bring fresh cut evergreen trees into their homes as symbols of life and the upcoming spring.
+According to Murray, the tradition of the Christmas tree originated with the Druids, who used the holly and mistletoe as symbols of eternal life.
+The Druid practice of bring greenery into the home was expanded on by the Germans and Scandinavians, who began the practice of bring fresh cut evergreen trees into their homes as symbols of life and the upcoming spring.

 Others attribute the origin of the Christmas tree to man's original fascination with the tree that defied the cold of winter.

-The controversy over the Christmas tree hs continued in modern times.
-As recently as 2000, the display of Christmas trees in public was outlawed in Eugene, Oregon on the grounds that it violated the separation of church and state.
+The controversy over the Christmas tree has continued into modern times.
+As recently as 2000, the display of Christmas trees in public was outlawed in Eugene, Oregon, on the grounds that it violated the separation of church and state.